Thomas Wilson Dorr: Background

 Dorr began his political career when elected as a representative in the Rhode Island General Assembly in 1834.
 He became concerned about issues of the franchise: white men who were not allowed to vote because they did not own a certain value of real estate, and the dominance of rural interests in the state legislature, where seats were apportioned by geographic jurisdictions, with all towns being treated as equal.

 In the half-century following the American Revolution, some activists worked to expand the franchise, often by reducing property or similar requirements.
 In Rhode Island, such attempts were made at intervals from 1797 to 1834 but had invariably been obstructed by the state government.
 In 1834 a convention met at the capital of Providence to consider the matter again.
 Dorr was a member of the committee which drew up an address to the people.
 All efforts at reform, however, were blocked again by the legislature, dominated by rural interests.
 Its apportionment resulted in an under-representation of the growing urban populations in the industrializing cities.

-By 1841 Rhode Island was almost the only state that had not adopted universal suffrage for white males.
-It was the only state that did not adopt a new written constitution after the Revolution.
-It relied on its original 17th-century colonial charter.
+By 1841, Rhode Island was one of a few states that had not adopted universal suffrage for white males.
+It was the only remaining state that had not yet adopted a new state constitution following the Revolution, instead relying on its original 17th-century colonial charter.
 Under that document, the original grantees had had the sole right to decide who should have a voice in the management of public affairs.
 As was customary at the time, they had decreed that land ownership, specifically of "a moderate landed estate", was required to vote.

-By 1840 this requirement resulted in more than half the adult white male population being excluded from voting.
+By 1840, this requirement resulted in more than half the adult white male population being excluded from voting.
 Apportionment by geographic towns resulted in 19 seats, more than half of the legislature, being held by towns that had a total population of only 3,500 voters, when the state had a total of 108,000 residents, with many of them living in the larger cities.

 Moreover, no person who did not own real estate could bring suit for recovery of debt or obtain redress for personal injury unless a freeholder endorsed his writ.
 Many residents had become landless with the onset of the Industrial Revolution, and the number of residents who did not own real estate was increasing with a wave of immigration from Ireland.